epiverse-trace/simulist/README.md

-mean number of contacts and probability of infection determine the outbreak reproduction number, if the resulting reproduction number is around one it means we will likely get a reasonably sized outbreak (10 - 1,000 cases, varying due to the stochastic simulation). *Take care when setting the mean number of contacts and the probability of infection, as this can lead to the outbreak becoming extremely large*.
+mean number of contacts and probability of infection determine the outbreak reproduction number, if the resulting reproduction number is around one it means we will likely get a reasonably sized outbreak (10 - 1,000 cases, varying due to the stochastic simulation).

+***Warning***: the reproduction number of the simulation results from the contact distribution (`contact_distribution`) and the probability of infection (`prob_infect`); the number of infections is a binomial sample of the number of contacts for each case with the probability of infection (i.e. being sampled) given by `prob_infect`.
+If the average number of secondary infections from each primary case is greater than 1 then this can lead to the outbreak becoming extremely large.
+There is currently no depletion of susceptible individuals in the simulation model, so the maximum outbreak size (second element of the vector supplied to the `outbreak_size` argument) can be used to return a line list early without producing an excessively large data set.

 ``` r
 set.seed(1)